open-keychain/open-keychain/README.md

-# OpenPGP Keychain (for Android)
+# OpenKeychain (for Android)

-OpenPGP Keychain is an OpenPGP implementation for Android.
+OpenKeychain is an OpenPGP implementation for Android.
 The development began as a fork of Android Privacy Guard (APG).

 see http://sufficientlysecure.org/keychain